Ali-Mohamud/quote-generator/README.md

 * CSS  -   for defining the styles of the web pages.

-* Angular - for dynamic webpages
+* Typscript - for dynamic webpages

+* Angular

 ## Code scaffolding